pepollms/tracker/_doc/op_4_setup_and_config.md

     +-- index.md
 ~~~

-The project files are kept in a Git version control repository.
+The project files are version controlled using Git.
+See the [Project Repository](#section-project-repository) section below for more information.

-## Project Repository
+## Project Repository {#section-project-repository}

 The system uses the Git version control[^git_version_control].
-The system uses a GitHub account to host the project repository and to host the static web pages.

-Currently, the project repository name is `tracker` and hosted remotely on GitHub, `https://github.com/pepollms/tracker`.
+Git is a distributed version control system for tracking changes in source code.

 For Git reference, an online documentation available at [https://git-scm.com/docs](https://git-scm.com/docs) and a downloadable electronic book in `pdf`, `epub` and `mobi` formats at [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2).

+The system uses a GitHub account to host the project repository and the static web pages.
+See the [GitHub](#section-github) section for more information.

 [^git_version_control]: https://en.wikipedia.org/wiki/Git